semasuka/blog/about.md

 # Why another machine learning blog?

 This one is different.
 This blog helps anyone who is interested in Machine Learning but doesn't have a clue where to start because many blogs out there assume that you already a bad*ss data scientist.
-I said to myself why not create a resource that show case what I am learning.
+I said to myself why not create a resource to help anyone who might be on the same journey.

 I write on topics ranging from programming, machine learning models and little bit of maths behind them, SQL, data analysis to model optimization used in machine learning through easy to understand projects.
 The post starts from the beginner level of machine learning to more advanced topic.